What’s the difference between cross-promoting and cross-selling? And which is going to increase my hospitality property profits?

 Cross-promotions can provide an opportunity to make use of assets you already have, saving you money.

 One of those assets you’re already paying for is space.
 Why not exchange a little retail space with your partner?
-The space can be as small as your partner’s counter, where you might place your business logo and description to cross-promote your brand.
+Space can be as small as your partner’s counter, where you might place your business logo and description to cross-promote your brand.
 You can increase the effects of this approach by combining it with other cross-promotional methods like offering coupons and discounts.

 Cooperate with influencers